ev2900/Flink_Kinesis_Data_Analytics/README.md

 The two scripts/programs are very similar.
 A few differences exist depending on if you want run the producer application(s) from your local computer/laptop or if you want to use  [Cloud9][6].

 For a step by step walk through view the Youtube video [Send Data to Kinesis from a Python Script][12]

+An alternative method to send sample data to a Kinesis Data Stream - without the need to set up the python data producer(s) described above - is to use the [```Nyc_Taxi_Produce_KDA_Zeppelin_Notebook.zpln```][20] notebook in KDA Studio.
+This notebook can be uploaded and has instructions to sends sample data from S3 to a Kinesis Data Stream.

 To benefit the most from the sample Flink code / labs provided it will be important that you can easily start and stop a python data producer.